-Further, in accordance with the FDI policy 2020, the government under automatic route has allowed 100% of FDI in manufacturing of medical devices, which includes but not limited to instrument, apparatus, implant or even a software which could be of any assistance to medical professionals in treating/ diagnosing any of the disease or disorder.
+Further, in accordance with the FDI policy 2020, the government under automatic route has allowed 100% of FDI in manufacturing of medical devices, which includes but is not limited to instruments, apparatus, implants, or even a software that could be of any assistance to medical professionals in treating/ diagnosing any of the disease or disorder.
 The above-mentioned conditions will, therefore, not be applicable to greenfield as well as brownfield projects of this industry.

 There are certain laws and regulations which act as a regulatory cap on the pharmaceutical players.
 Some of the following acts are:

 This specific legislation ensures that the drugs and cosmetics sold to the consumer in India are good, effective and conform to the state quality standards.
 It regulates the import, manufacture, distribution, and sale of drugs in India.
 The primary responsibility of enforcing the Drugs and Cosmetics Act, 1940 is with the Drugs Controller General of India (“DCGI”).
 All matters pertaining to the product approval and standards, the introduction of new drugs and licenses are regulated by DGCI.